linode/docs/docs/networking/an-overview-of-ipv6-on-linode/index.md

 -  Line 3 shows the IPv6 loopback interface.
 This is used for IPv6 traffic within the system, similar to the 127.0.0.0/8 IPv4 address block.

 -  Line 6 is the Linode's public IP address.
-You can see it's in a /64 pool.
+You can see it's in a /64 range.

 -  Line 8 is the link-local IPv6 address.
 An IPv6 link-local address is a unicast address that is automatically configured on any interface.